 User Review( votes)

-The Canadian Bureau for International Education (CBIE) in collaboration with The Institute of Public Administration of Canada (IPAC) will implement the ALT program with the objective of contributing to a strong and effective public sector in sub-Saharan Africa.
+The Canadian Bureau for International Education (CBIE) in collaboration with The Institute of Public Administration of Canada (IPAC) will implement the ALT Scholarship Program with the objective of contributing to a strong and effective public sector in sub-Saharan Africa.
 Special consideration will be given to equitable representation across the continent and to the advancement of women leaders.
 This program is undertaken with the financial support of the Government of Canada through the Department of Foreign Affairs, Trade and Development (DFATD), and The MasterCard Foundation.

-Programme Provider: The Canadian Bureau for International Education (CBIE) in collaboration with The Institute of Public Administration of Canada (IPAC)
+Scholarship Provider: The Canadian Bureau for International Education (CBIE) in collaboration with The Institute of Public Administration of Canada (IPAC)

-Award: African Leaders of Tomorrow Scholarship includes
+Scholarship Award: African Leaders of Tomorrow Scholarship includes

 - Return airfare (at the beginning and at the end of the program)